What Is The Original Cast Of "Hamilton" Up To Now?

 If you weren't lucky enough to make it to Broadway before the curtain closed on Hamilton's original cast, don't worry: Disney+ has the movie equivalent of a time machine back to 2015.
 At long last, fans will be able to watch Daveed Diggs, Leslie Odom, Jr., and creator Lin-Manuel Miranda star in the Pulitzer Prize-winning musical — and, best of all, fast-forward through intermission.

 You won't be able to watch the actors from the Disney+ recording onstage, though: the last of the OG cast left the musical in 2016.
 Today, some Hamilton alums are focusing on film and TV; others are releasing solo albums, and two are even engaged.
-Click through to catch up with the cast of your favorite musical — and new favorite Disney movie.
+Click through to catch up with the cast of your favourite musical — and new favourite Disney movie.